Jaime Camil: Career

 Camil has often said that his favorite venue is the stage.
 In 2005, he played Nestor Castillo in the Broadway-bound musical The Mambo Kings.
 Later in 2005 he performed in Latinologues on Broadway.
 His work in Mexican theater includes the role of Bernardo in a revival of West Side Story (2004), for which he won the Palmas de Oro award for Best Supporting Actor in a Musical.
 In 2007 he played the lead, Father Silvestre, in El diluvio que viene, which won the APT and ACPT awards for Best Actor in a Musical.
 He has played colorful characters such as Captain Hook in the musical Peter Pan (2007), and the Genie in the musical Aladdin (2008).
 In the summer of 2016, Jaime starred as Billy Flynn in the musical Chicago on Broadway in the Ambassador Theater.
 Camil played Flynn in an extended run from May 31 to July 31, 2016.

 In the fall of 2014, he began acting in the role of Rogelio De La Vega, the biological father of Jane Villanueva and a telenovela star, in the CW network comedy, Jane the Virgin.

 In 2018, he starred the main role of Panchito Pistoles on Legend of the Three Caballeros, which is based on the 1944 film The Three Caballeros, as well as taking over the role of the TaleSpin character Don Karnage for his appearance in the 2017 DuckTales reboot.

 In 2019, he voiced the character Globgor in the final season of Star vs. the Forces of Evil.

-In 2021, he played the role of Doc Lopez in the first season of Schmigadoon!
+In 2021, he played the role of Doc Lopez in the first season of Schmigadoon!.
+He returned in Season 2 in 2023 playing the role of Sergeant Rivera.

+In 2023, he began hosting the CBS game show Lotería Loca, based on lotería, a traditional Mexican game of chance.